Art Elective | 3 Credits

 Healthcare Administration and Management | 3 Credits

-The course focuses on the delivery, quality and costs of healthcare for individuals and populations.
-A managerial perspective of the challenges facing professionals operating within hospital, ambulatory care, long term care, and public health settings will be presented.
-Emphasis will be on costs, financing, organizational structures, quality outcomes, and accessibility of care.
+This course focuses on advanced concepts related to the delivery, quality and cost of healthcare for individuals and populations.
+A managerial perspective of the challenges facing professionals operating within hospitals, ambulatory care, long-term care, and public health settings will be presented.
+Emphasis will be on cost, financing, budgeting, organizational structures, quality outcomes, and accessibility of care.

 Healthcare Leadership and Change Management | 3 Credits

 This course addresses the role of the informatics professional in helping an organization embrace change.
 The course will focus on the struggle between administration, and clinicians to identify the best solutions that will support the unique structures within healthcare organizations and the behaviors within these organizations that impact decision making.
 Challenges and solutions will be evaluated from a macro (organization-wide) perspective and micro (specialty and individual level) perspective, with emphasis on aligning work to be carried out against organizational values, mission and vision and gaining consensus that a selected solution will effectively deliver services within an organization.

 This course discusses the significant role clinical decision support systems play in the field of clinical knowledge management technologies.
 The topic will take a deep dive into their capacity to support the clinical process and use of knowledge, from diagnosis and investigation through treatment and long-term care.
 Other topics include data strategies and analytics.
 Various statistical and data analysis software applications will be utilized.

 Database Healthcare Management Systems | 3 Credits

 This course will introduce fundamental database concepts used to develop and implement database systems, the relational model along with the use of structured query language (SQL).
 Principles of good database design to achieve the expected outcome/output will be used to illustrate the construction of databases, as well as evaluating implementation methods and approaches.
 Various statistical and data analysis software applications will be utilized.